 - Modern mining codes with reasonable fiscal and taxation policy

-- At approximately 1 million oz/year it ranks as the fourth largest gold producing country in Africa in 2012
+- At approximately 1 million oz/year it ranked as the fifth largest gold producing country in Africa in 2014

 - More info: CIA Fact Book

 Burkina Faso is located in West Africa, one of the world's fastest growing gold producing regions.
-It has a population of approximately 17 million people, and a democratically elected government.
+It has a population of approximately 19 million people, and a non-elected transition government since November 2014.
+The presidential and legislatives elections are planned for October 11, 2015 and the new President is expected to be inaugurated by November 19, 2015.
 French is the official language of the government and business, giving Canadian companies an advantage over competitors who come from countries that are not French speaking.

-Located between Ghana and Mali, the second and third largest gold producing countries in Africa, it is underlain by rocks of the same age and history as its neighbors but it is still relatively under-explored.
+Located between Ghana and Mali, the second and third largest gold producing countries in Africa, it is underlain by rocks of the same age and history as its neighbors but it is still relatively under-explored compared to its neighbors.

 Burkina Faso's terrain is flat, making it very accessible; its climate is currently arid, but a previous period of hot and rainy climate has resulted in the oxidization of near surface material.
 These aspects make it easier to make discoveries, and less expensive to bring discoveries into production, two important factors for successful mining projects.

 Gold Mining & History